Guide to Harvest Season in Sonoma County

 Events During Harvest in Sonoma

-And mark your calendars for October 14th, when the popular Healdsburg Crush returns to the Healdsburg Plaza.
+4. Mark your calendars for October 12th, when the popular Healdsburg Crush returns to the Healdsburg Plaza.
 This fun tasting event provides the opportunity to sample Pinot Noir and sparkling wines from over 60 California producers.
-It’s like trick-or-treating for adults, only classier!

 Where to Stay During Harvest